thingco/shared-frontend-libs/scripts/develop-against-test-app.md

 - and reloads that every time files change.

 Note that hot reloading is not supported by ESBuild: it simply refreshes every time.

+## Setup

+1. In the package you want a test app, add a `test-app/` directory under `src/`
+2. In that folder, add a `www/` directory.
+Add an `index.html` and whatever else should be public (CSS, favicon to stop the browser screaming that there isn't one, etc etc).
+3. JS/TS Code for the app should go directly into the `test-app/` folder, so you'll need an `index.tsx` at the very least.
+4. In the `tsconfig.json`, add `"src/test-app/**/*"` to the array of excluded files (`"exclude"` property).
+This is going to ensure that the test app is _not_ included in the final package output.
+5. In the `package.json`, add `"watch": "yarn global:watch"` to the `"scripts"` field.
+6. Run `yarn workspace @thingco/my-package watch` and a server should start up, serving at localhost:3000.

 ## Imports